Energy, Greenhouse Gases, and Climate Change in the Twenty-first Century

 Human activities today—primarily, but not only, energy production—emit massive amounts of greenhouse gases, changing our climate and producing enormous environmental changes, despite efforts to increase low-carbon energy production.

 Climate and energy data is often presented in units that may be unfamiliar.
 But the units chosen here are intended to make comparisons simple.
-So, it is more important to notice, for example, that since the year 2000 the EU decreased its annual greenhouse gas emissions from 4 Gt to 3 Gt than it is to know what a “Gt” is.
-But a full explanation of these units follows at the end of this section.
+So, it is more important to notice, for example, that since the year 2000 the EU decreased its annual greenhouse gas emissions from 4 Gt to 3 Gt than it is to know what a “Gt” is, but a full explanation of these units follows at the end of this section.

 Humans emit about 40 Gt (gigatons) of CO2 each year.
 Activities like clearing forests and making cement also increase CO2 levels, and certain other activities produce additional greenhouse gases, such as methane, that add the equivalent of another 10 Gt of CO2 emissions.